yellows8/ctr-httpwn/README.md

 This can only target httpc main-service-sessions which are open at the time this app runs.
 It's unknown if/when a way to target main-service-sessions opened after this app would be implemented, but right now it's not needed in the server config anyway.
 In other words, *only* the sysmodules using httpc can be targeted currently:

 * boss(SpotPass): You could have SpotPass use network requests with your own URLs for any content you want, including the policylist file used internally(https://3dbrew.org/wiki/SpotPass).
-For content using the BOSS-container using your own URLs with that content is really only useful for returning archived SpotPass content(without other haxx allowing modifying that RSA-signed BOSS-container content).
 * friends: This just uses the "/ac" page also targeted by the config returned by the server(for replacing the uploaded version values).
 This is used for friends-login/online-play, etc.
 * act(NNID): This does all of the NNID-related network requests.
 The server config replaces all of the version values sent in these NNID requests with the values from the latest sysupdate.
 * ac: Not really useful.
 This does the connection-test, but there's really nothing else used(this has code for using the nasc server but there's no known way to trigger that).